Sylian1337/WotLK-Extensions-Documentation/docs/Getting-Started.md

 Review the available patch options and enable the features you want included in the patcher.

 !!! info "Patch Selection"
     Only enable the patches you intend to use.
-These options are compiled into `Patcher.exe` during the build process.
+These options are compiled into `WotLKExtensions.dll` during the build process.

     Below is an example of the patch options you may see in CMake: